droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 In either case, the Abbot commands the **flesh golem** to lower its neck, whereupon he removes the garland from its person.
 “Decoration and ornamentation are the first steps to pride and vanity," he observes serenely, adding, “Such follies are unbecoming of the gods’ creations."

 If the players failed to deceive him, the Abbot’s tone is chilled, and his eyes are tightened.
 Additionally, the Abbot then asks aloud for the perpetrator who crafted the necklace to come forward, and receive the Morninglord’s enlightenment and mercy.
-A player may subtly attempt to convince Vasilka not to reveal herself (e.g., by using body language) by succeeding on a DC 20 Dexterity (Deception) check and a DC 20 Charisma (Persuasion) check.
+A player may subtly attempt to convince Vasilka not to reveal herself (e.g., by using body language) by succeeding on a DC 20 Dexterity (Deception) check and a DC 20 Diplomacy check.

 If the player fails the first check, the Abbot notices their attention to Vasilka and asks her to confess if she has given her hands to “the sins of vanity and pride."
 If the player fails the second check, Vasilka meekly confesses that she made the necklace.
 In either case, Vasilka insists that she did so only because the flesh golem looked so lonely, and she wished for it not to feel so alone.
 The Abbot thanks Vasilka for her honesty, noting that “the Morninglord smiles upon those who reveal the truth"—but adds, quietly, that they will speak of her penance later.